cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 Just enough quiet to notice what your brain does when it isn’t being constantly recruited.
 Think of it as intermittent fasting for attention.

-People often cite Japan’s [sakoku](https://en.wikipedia.org/wiki/Sakoku) policy as a metaphor for creative isolation (even though the historical reality was more nuanced than “total isolation”).[^12]
+People often cite Japan’s [sakoku](https://en.wikipedia.org/wiki/Sakoku) policy as a metaphor for creative isolation (even though the historical reality was more nuanced than “total isolation”).
 The point of the metaphor is not “isolation is good,” but “silence reveals signal.”
 There’s also a motivation angle: evaluation pressure and extrinsic incentives can undermine originality.
 Teresa Amabile’s classic piece explains how environments accidentally kill creativity by squeezing intrinsic motivation.[^13]